Routing strategy

 "nextNode": {}

-}The node we want to create should have a config that applies only to orders fulfilling that condition so we should add a config that extends the existing default routing config.
+}The node created should have a configuration that applies only to orders fulfilling that condition, so it should have a config that extends the existing default routing configuration.

-Now that we’ve created a ToolkitRulePart we can create a RoutingStrategyCondition that uses this rule.
-Let’s name it “Pallet routing configuration” since we will add the appropriate routing configuration to it.
+With the ToolkitRulePart created, a RoutingStrategyCondition can be defined that uses this rule.
+This example names the node "Pallet routing configuration" and adds the appropriate routing configuration to it.
 The RoutingStrategyNode could look as follows:

 {